-IMPORTANT: Do NOT connect the MFC-101 power adapter to the MFC-101 or to the Phantom Power jack of the Axe-Fx II while using the MFC Control port connector to connect the two units.
-The Axe-Fx II provides required power from its internal power supply and transmits it over the Ethernet cable.
+- 1. Do NOT connect the MFC-101 power adapter to the MFC-101 or to the Phantom Power jack of the Axe-Fx II while using the Ethernet/EtherCON cable.
+The Axe-Fx II provides required power from its internal power supply and transmits it over the Ethernet cable. - 2.
+Always ensure that the Axe-Fx II is powered OFF before connecting or disconnecting the MFC-101.